Healthcare & Health Insurance in Ukraine

 Will I need to travel to see a specialist?

 "I went to a clinic which serves Americans and Europeans, but I had to pay a lot of money for simple services.
 I don't remember my total cost of the MRI and other procedures.
-They found a 9mm kidney stone which was confirmed by the doctors at the V.A. hospital in New York," wrote one digital nomad living in Kiev, Ukraine.
+They found a 9mm kidney stone which was confirmed by the doctors at the V.A. hospital in New York," said one digital nomad in Kiev.

 "Ukraine is home to a wide variety of medical specialists, with some of the best selection located in the cities of Kyiv, Lviv, and Odesa.
 In Kyiv, the capital city, there is a large selection of medical specialists, ranging from general practitioners to specialists in cardiology, neurology, and oncology.
 Lviv is also home to a wide range of medical specialists, including those specializing in orthopedics, endocrinology, and gastroenterology.
 Odesa is known for its selection of specialists in dermatology, urology, and ophthalmology.
-Additionally, many of the larger cities in Ukraine, such as Kharkiv, Dnipro, and Zaporizhia, also have a wide selection of medical specialists," said one foreigner in Ukraine.
+Additionally, many of the larger cities in Ukraine, such as Kharkiv, Dnipro, and Zaporizhia, also have a wide selection of medical specialists," commented a person living in Ukraine.

 Are common prescription medications available in Ukraine?